wilkelab/MACV_TfR1_modeling/alignments/README.txt

-#This folder contains the .ali alignments that were used in the modeling process.
-These were generated using Modeller.
+This directory contains the alignments used for modeling.